 The sample application in this quickstart is a basic Python application.

 Use git to download a copy of the application to your development environment.

 git clone https://github.com/Azure-Samples/storage-blobs-python-quickstart.git

 This command clones the Azure-Samples/storage-blobs-python-quickstart repository to your local git folder.
 To run the Python program, open the example.py file at the root of the repository.

 Copy your credentials from the Azure portal

 The sample application needs to authorize access to your storage account.
 Provide your storage account credentials to the application in the form of a connection string.
 To view your storage account credentials:

 Sign in to the Azure portal.

 Locate your storage account.

-Find the Key value under key1, and click the Copy button to copy the account key.
+Find the Key value under key1, and select Copy to copy the account key.

 Configure your storage connection string

 In the application, provide your storage account name and account key to create a